 This creative architect is in constant search for his architectural nirvana – challenging design parameters and methodologies to embrace new ideas and frontiers.
 His passion and dedication to design excellence will take you to the higher realms of architecture through his vision, creativity and influential designs.
 An international award-winning designer who has the foresight to invent and collaborate at the leading-edge.
 Strategic design at its finest.
 Email

-This astute and pioneering architect is passionate about enhancing the quality of the environment where we live, work and play.
+This astute and pioneering architect is passionate about enhancing the quality of the environment where we live, work and play and advocating the value of our creative sector.
+Peta leads global and local teams in creating stimulating environments that foster collaborative engagement and promote wellbeing.
 Peta’s deft hand and creative approach delivers projects that retain relevancy in an ever changing global landscape while transcending the ordinary.
-Inspiration comes through her involvement in the arts, experiencing other cultures and her love of learning.
 Email

-This adventurous and driven designer has a fascination with urban fabrics that influence and challenge the way we relate to each other.
-Bec relishes the sculptural contributions of the natural environment and combines these with her explorations and connections with other designers and cultures as a springboard into the development of her work.
-Backed by a multidisciplinary approach, sculpture lies at her core melding effortlessly with the realms of architecture and interior design.
+This adventurous and driven architect uses her international experience and heightened curiosity to influence and challenge the way we relate to each other for the better.
+Bec draws upon the sculptural contributions of the natural environment and connections to other cultures as a springboard to her creative approach.
+Backed by a multidisciplinary background, sculpture lies at her core melding effortlessly with the realms of architecture and design.

 Inquisitive by nature, Jeremy is a perceptive architect who likes to know how things work!
 As a part-time backyard inventor himself, he relishes in unfurling the components that contribute to the whole.
 Or as he puts it ‘the part is to the whole as the whole is to the part’.
 Hence, like the studio environment he works within, his design approach is inclusive – each aspect systematically woven and orchestrated with purpose.